facundh23/movieHubFront/README.md

-# First React - TS Individual Project Assembler :computer:
+# First Backend - TS Individual Project Assembler :computer:

 ## This is the first indivual project that we had to develop in the React Module at Assembler Institute of Technology.:zap: